armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 spec:
   spinnakerConfig:
     profiles:
-      # the spinnaker profile will be applied to all services
+      # Spinnaker profile will be applied to all services
       spinnaker:
         armory:
           policyEngine:
             opa:
-              # this should be replaced with the actual URL to your Open Policy Agent deployment
+              # Replace with the actual URL to your Open Policy Agent deployment
               baseUrl: https://opa.url:8181/v1/data
+              # Optional.
+The number of seconds that the Policy Engine will wait for a response from the OPA server.
+Default is 10 seconds if omitted.
+              # timeoutSeconds: <integer>
         spinnaker:
           extensibility:
             repositories:
               policyEngine:
                 enabled: true
-                # the init container will install plugins.json to this path.
+                # init container will install plugins.json to this path.
                 url: file:///opt/spinnaker/lib/local-plugins/policy-engine/plugins.json
       gate:
         spinnaker: